emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/normality-tests.md

 In statistics, the **Shapiro-Wilk test** is used to test the normality of a data set.
 It is considered one of the most powerful tests for normality contrast, especially for small samples ($n<50$).

-Monte Carlo simulations have found that Shapiro–Wilk has **the best power for a given significance**, followed closely by Anderson–Darling when comparing the Shapiro–Wilk, Kolmogorov–Smirnov, Lilliefors, and Anderson–Darling tests.
+Monte Carlo simulations have found that Shapiro–Wilk has **the best power for a given significance**, followed closely by Anderson–Darling when comparing to the Kolmogorov–Smirnov, Lilliefors, and Anderson–Darling tests.

 The null-hypothesis of this test is that the population is normally distributed.
 Thus,